-A few years ago (before he became a Nobel Laureate in 2016), Bob Dylan requested an interview with Robert Love (formerly top editor of Rolling Stone and now of AARP The Magazine).
-Besides his theory of The Real Reason Why Rock ‘n’ Roll Died, he observed:
+A few years ago (before he became a Nobel Laureate in 2016), Bob Dylan requested an interview with Robert Love (once top editor of Rolling Stone, now of AARP The Magazine).
+Besides his insight nailing The Real Reason Why Rock ‘n’ Roll Died, he most astutely observed:

 “The government’s not going to create jobs.
 It doesn’t have to.